 Healthy dogs are usually playful, active, and alert.
 Once in a while, your dog may seem to be dull or lethargic, and you may wonder if your dog is sick.

-There are some common sick dog symptoms that can help you to determine if your dog is indeed sick, or if he is so seriously sick that immediate veterinary assistance is necessary.
+There are some common sick dog symptoms that can help you to determine if your dog is indeed sick, or if he is so seriously sick that you should get him to the vet without delay.

 Before we get to such sick dog symptoms, let’s look at some vital physiological signs of a healthy dog.